LaRancion/blog/_posts/2023-7-30-Teams-Phishing-Campaign.md

 The delivery of the payload encounter two obstacles that can prevent the user from falling into the trap: the first one is MOTW (mark of the web) that prevent the user from executing the file by raising a suspicious smart-screen blue pop-up that re-asks the user if he really wants to open the file.
-To bypass this we can use ISO/VHD containers or 7zip files (default options in the 7zip applications have MOTW disabled for the childs inside the archive) that once extracted won't have the MOTW.
+To bypass[^9] this we can use ISO/VHD containers or 7zip files (default options in the 7zip applications have MOTW disabled for the childs inside the archive) that once extracted won't have the MOTW.
-If we are in a C2 situation we can nest the powershell commands under trusted utilities/applications like SyncAppvPublishingServer.exe or conhost.exe to download and run commands remotely, find more [here](https://lolbas-project.github.io/lolbas/Binaries/Syncappvpublishingserver/) (this can trigger EDR).
+If we are in a C2 situation we can nest the powershell commands under trusted utilities/applications like SyncAppvPublishingServer.exe[^8] or conhost.exe to download and run commands remotely(this can trigger EDR).

 ![EDR trigger](/images/EDR_trigge.png)